indrajit002/indrajit002/README.md

-- 👋 Hi, I’m @indrajit002
+- 👋 Hi, I’m Indrajit
-- 👀 I’m interested in exploring new things
+- 👀 I’m interested in exploring
 - 🌱 I’m currently learning FULL STACK DEVOLOPMENT
 - 💞️ I’m looking to collaborate on  Live projects
 - 📫 How to reach me